 The best deal found on momondo in the last two weeks was a flight to London from Copenhagen for $15.
 This is 96% cheaper than most flight deals to London.
 To find the cheapest price to London from your area, use momondo’s Airport-to-Airport Pricing Tool.

-We recommend purchasing flights from United States to London 60 days ahead of your departure date because this is when momondo users tend to see the best flight rates.
-On average, our users have found flights to London for $453.
-Don’t hesitate to check prices now though because momondo users recently found tickets for as low as $385.
+Most flyers found that booking tickets 60 days in advance of their planned departure date is the best time to get cheap flights to London.
+During this timeframe, flight prices are around $453.
+Don’t hesitate to check prices now though because momondo users recently found tickets for as low as $286.

 Finding an alternative and possibly cheaper destination airport near London is possible.
 If you are planning a flight to London, consider booking flights to London Heathrow Airport (14 mi from London city center), London Gatwick Airport (24 mi from London city center), London Luton Airport (28 mi from London city center), London Stansted Airport (31 mi from London city center) or London Southend Airport (36 mi from London city center).

 The United Kingdom has reimposed national lockdown.
 From January 4, National lockdown in England is in effect.
 Traveling away from home, including internationally, is restricted from England except in limited circumstances such as for work or for education.
 Foreign nationals are subject to the ‘Stay at Home’ regulations.
 They should not travel abroad unless it is permitted.
 Different rules apply in Scotland, Wales, and Northern Ireland.
 Travelers must follow all the rules that apply to them.
 From November 20, Scotland restricted cross-border travels within the UK, only essential travels—which includes health reasons, work and for study—will be allowed to enter and leave Scotland.
 People living within Level 3 or Level 4 lockdown areas in Scotland are also not permitted to leave their area, and banned from traveling overseas, though people in Level 0-2 are not.
-Travelers who have been in or transited through South Africa in the past 10 days are not allowed to enter The United Kingdom with the exception of British nationals, nationals of Ireland, residents of the UK.
+Travelers who have been in or transited through ared list travel ban countries in the past 10 days are not allowed to enter The United Kingdom with the exception of British nationals, nationals of Ireland, residents of the UK.
 Certain areas of the UK and Crown Dependencies may have specific travel regulations.
-Check the relevant page for information related to travel to Jersey, Isle of Man, Shetland, and Orkney.Entry requirements
+Check the relevant page for information related to travel to Jersey, Guernsey, Isle of Man, Shetland, and Orkney.Entry requirements

 All travelers entering the United Kingdom must present a completed "Public Health Passenger Locator Form" to immigration upon arrival.
-On January 18, all travelers to England, Scotland or Wales must have a medical certificate with a negative COVID-19 PCR, antigen or LAMP test result taken within 3 days prior to departure.
+On January 18, all travelers to England, Scotland, Wales or Northern Ireland, including UK nationals returning home, must have a medical certificate with a negative COVID-19 PCR, antigen or LAMP test result taken within 3 days prior to departure.
 Travelers from the Common Travel Area (the UK, Ireland, Isle of Man, Jersey, Guernsey, Ascension, Falkland Islands and St Helena), will not be in scope of the regulations.
 Children under the age of 11 will also not be required to complete pre-departure testing.
 Until January 21, travelers from Antigua and Barbuda, St Lucia or Barbados will also not be in scope of the regulations.Quarantine requirements

 All travelers on flights to the UK must wear face coverings on aircraft and on public transport upon arrival thereafter.
 Passengers using taxis and private hire vehicles should also use a face covering for the duration of their journey.
 Drivers may refuse to transport passengers who do not follow guidance for safe travel.
+From March 8, passenger traveling abroad will need to carry a new travel declaration form stating that their trip is permitted under UK national lockdown rules.
+The form must be downloaded, signed before travel, and carried or downloaded onto a mobile phone.
+Passengers who do not have a valid form may be denied boarding.
 Review the UK government’s entry requirements, and read more about travel restrictions for the UK.